September 2020: This chapter has been updated as a result of local review.

 - the public, including adults who use services, their families and carers;

-- providers: a provider for the purpose of this policy and procedure is any care or health provider who delivers support and care to a group of individuals.
+- providers: a provider is any care or health provider who delivers support and care to a group of individuals.
 This would include but is not exclusive to the following:

 - domiciliary care providers;